jimz011/homekit-infused/docs/installation.md

 3. 4-persons (four large photos)
 4. 4-persons (two large photos, two smaller photos)
 - If you have chosen your layout, please do the following: Copy the chosen template from the `/addons/views/` folder (found on the repo) to your `/lovelace/views/` folder.
 You MUST remove the `00.frontpage.yaml` file which comes by default!

-Note: If you need examples for any or this you can always check out my personal branch (just go the the main page of this repo and then select branch: personal from the dropdown menu).
 The copying process should now be completed and we can move on to the configuration part.

 I am pretty sure you are already quite some time at this, maybe you should take a break now?
 XD!